samiahmedsiddiqui/content-disposition-with-wp-offload-s3/README.md

 These are some basic examples which can be manipulated accroding to the requirements.

-Following filter is tested with the WP Offload S3 v1.6.2.
+Following filter is tested with the [WP Offload S3](https://wordpress.org/plugins/amazon-s3-and-cloudfront/)  `v1.6.2`.

 ## Examples